Written by Sean McPheat |

 This sales person is not motivated to succeed.
 Whose job is it to motivate the sales team?
 The responsibility is yours.

 Reason Two: Cannot close sales – The sales person has the intellect and the motivation.
 In fact, she works harder than most.
 However, she cannot seem to get the close right.
-He cannot seem to get the sales presentation down correctly.
+They cannot seem to get the sales presentation down correctly.

 Explanation for Reason Two